-- Ensure there is enough club and district support for the outbound and inbound teams
+Ensure there is enough club and district support for the outbound and inbound teams

-- Distribute GSE materials and resources

-- Publicize the program

 Designing your GSE

 GSEs with a high degree of focus, planning, and orientation are the most successful.
 Consider the district's overall international service goals and determine how your GSE may contribute to them.